 Boating accidents often leave victims traumatized and seriously injured – and confused about their legal rights to compensation.
 Boating accidents aren’t always simple collisions and may involve negligence on the part of the boat operator or the manufacturer of the boat or its components.
 If you or a loved one has suffered serious injury from a boating injury, contact Scott C. Gottlieb & Associates, LLP, for information and advice about your rights.

-Contact our Syracuse boat accident lawyers for a FREE evaluation at 315-314-5390, toll-free or via our online contact form.
+Contact our Syracuse boat accident lawyers for a FREE evaluation at 800-TALK-LAW (800-825-5529), toll-free or via our online contact form.
 Our NY injury attorneys respond to all calls and inquiries on the day received.

 First Steps Following a Boating Accident

 There are several important things to remember if you have been involved in a boating accident: